mashedcreative/gift-aid-for-woocommerce/README.md

     - Description field to explain Gift Aid to the donor so that they can make a choice.
 - Gift Aid column added to the *Orders* screen with a simple Yes/No to reflect the donor's choice.
 - The donor's Gift Aid choice will be added to the order details section of the *Edit Order* screen.
-- Gift Aid column and associated data will be added automatically to CSV files exported using the WooCommerce [Order/Customer CSV Export](http://www.woothemes.com/products/ordercustomer-csv-export/) plugin.
+- A Gift Aid column containing a simple Yes/No will be added automatically to CSV files exported using the WooCommerce [Order/Customer CSV Export](http://www.woothemes.com/products/ordercustomer-csv-export/) plugin, as long as the 'Default' export setting is selected.

-WooCommerce Gift Aid is also fully translatable (both the admin area and front-end) and comes complete with the necessary language files (en_GB).
+Gift Aid for WooCommerce is also fully translatable (both the admin area and front-end) and comes complete with the necessary language files (en_GB).

 ![Example of the Gift Aid plugin in use](gift-aid.png?raw=true)

 ## Requirements

-WooCommerce Gift Aid requires at least WooCommerce 2.2.3 to function correctly.
+Gift Aid for WooCommerce requires at least WooCommerce 2.2.3 to function correctly.

 ## Installation

-1. Upload the `woocommerce-gift-aid` folder to the `/wp-content/plugins/` directory
+1. Upload the `gift-aid-for-woocommerce` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin in the 'Products' tab of the WooCommerce settings